54n71/Sputtid/README.md

 itb = Change the color of inactive title bars

-ccs = Change the color of the system
+ccs = Change the color of the title bars

 tskm = Disable or enable Taskmanager

 lsi = Disable or enable the login screen background image

 lsw = Change the login background

+syi/e = Export a file with information of the pc

 exit = close the cmd